cheftools/knife-uploader/README.md

 #### `knife uploader data bag diff DATA_BAG_NAME`

+Shows the difference of between the version of the given data bag in the local Chef repository and the version currently present on the Chef server.

 #### `knife uploader data bag diff DATA_BAG_NAME1 DATA_BAG_NAME2`

+Shows the difference between two data bags in the local Chef repository.

 #### `knife uploader data bag upload DATA_BAG_NAME`

+Uploads the given data bag to the Chef server, showing the changes that are being applied.
+Only data bag items that have differences are uploaded.

 ## License and Authors